 Nothing emphasises your single parent status like a holiday.
-Most family holidays are created with the two-parent family model in mind, which often means single parents end up paying more as a single adult traveller and are unable to share the cost with another adult.
+Most family holidays are created with the two-parent family model in mind, which often means single parents end up paying more like a single adult traveller and are unable to share the cost with another adult.
 Before you dismiss the idea of vacationing as a single parent altogether, take a look at our top ten tips which are certain to help you make this family holiday go smoothly.
+Holiday with friends

 Just because you aren’t part of a couple, it doesn’t mean that you can’t holiday with another adult.
 You may have single parent friends or a friend that would love to get away with you and the kids.
 Travelling with a friend means sharing the cost of accommodation and even travel, just as two parents would when they go on holiday as a family.
 Going away with another single parent can also mean that if your children of the same age they have holidaying companions which always makes vacations so much more fun!